 How popular is the baby name Chevelle in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Chevelle and check out all the blog posts that mention the name Chevelle.
+Plus, check out all the blog posts that mention the name Chevelle.

 The baby name Wrangler debuted on the U.S. baby name charts in 1987.

 So here’s the mystery: What caused the debut?
 Was the name inspired by Wrangler Jeans, or by the Jeep Wrangler?
 Or both?

 Wrangler Jeans, which have been around since the 1940s, were available in trendy, tight-fitting “designer” styles during the ’80s (just like Jordache and Murjani).
 Wrangler commercials from that time period (e.g., 1, 2, 3) all featured the same catchy “live it to the limit in Wrangler” theme song.

 The Jeep Wrangler was introduced in 1986.
 The Jeep Wrangler ads weren’t as eye-catching as the Wrangler Jeans ads, but it’s hard to overlook the correlation between the year the car came out and the year the name debuted, and the fact that new cars with decent names often do inspire baby name debuts (e.g., Chevelle, Allante, Miata).

 My opinion?
 I think both products had some influence here.